socalrug/hackathon-2020-04/admin/prizes.md

-We need a maximum of 16 prizes
+We need a minimum of 16 prizes

 | **Description** |**Qty**|
 |-----------------|:----:|